This short video covers the life of Indian artist Maqbool Fida Husain

 M. F. Husain

-Whilst in Qatar he was commissioned by Qatar’s first lady, to paint the History of Arab civilisation and in 2008 to produce 32 paintings depicting the History of India.
-Unfortunately, he only completed 8 of the paintings before he died on the 9th June 2011 in London.
-He was 95 years old and is buried in Brookwood Cemetery in Surrey, England.
-Known throughout his life simply as MF Hussain, he is often referred to as the ‘Picasso of India’ and despite the controversy he regarded as one of the most celebrated and internationally recognised Indian artists of the 20th century.
+Known throughout his life simply as M. F. Hussain, he is often referred to as the ‘Picasso of India’ and despite the controversy, he is regarded as one of the most celebrated and internationally recognised Indian painters of the 20th century.